 LC had two students participate in the Marshall Undergraduate Scholarship Program last year: Samantha Bryant ’11 and Christopher Edwards ’11.
 Joanne Hartog, director of Research and Scholarly Programs for the George C. Marshall Foundation, recently announced that Samantha’s paper placed sixth out of some 25 papers submitted from participating institutions including the University of Virginia, Georgetown, Virginia Tech and Washington and Lee.
 Chris’s paper, “Circumstances of Victory: Policies and Politics of Displaced Persons in Post World War II Germany” was a finalist for the Larry I. Bland Scholar’s Prize.

-Both Samantha and Christopher are currently enrolled in graduate history programs, Samantha at James Madison University and Christopher at Lynchburg College.
+Both Samantha and Christopher are currently enrolled in graduate history programs, Samantha at James Madison University and Christopher at University of Lynchburg.